csihda/adamant/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/csihda/adamant/blob/main/LICENSE)

 # Supported JSON schema keywords
-Currently, Adamant supports the rendering and editing of JSON schemas with a specification version draft 4 or 7.
+Currently, Adamant supports the rendering and editing of JSON schemas with a specification version draft 4 and 7.
 The following table lists all the implemented JSON schema keywords in the current version of Adamant.
 Note that the `id` keyword only works with the JSON schema specification version draft 4, whereas `$id` is used for the newer specification drafts.
 Lastly, the `contentEncoding` keyword is intended to be used with the specification version draft 7 or newer.

 | Field Type | Implemented Keywords | Note |
 |-----------|----------------------|----|